FAQs

 -

-No prior psychedelic experience is required.
-Many clients are new to altered states.
-Preparation sessions are an essential part of care and are designed to help you feel informed, supported, and emotionally prepared.
+Many people who begin this work are new to altered states.
+Preparation sessions are an important part of the process and are designed to help you feel informed, supported, and ready before moving forward.

 -